 Porter and Tender: Coupling-Maintenance

 My faithful Porter had some work to do during this winter, for which it was transported to different places: Into the garden, at my parents-in-law’s, even at work.
-Of course, these transports always entail boxing and unboxing into transport crates, which lead to considerable wear regarding the coupling between loco and tender on the one… Continue reading Porter and Tender: Coupling-Maintenance
+Of course, these transports always entail boxing and unboxing into transport crates, which lead to considerable wear regarding the coupling between loco and tender on the one hand, and the conductor’s platform at the tender’s rear end on the other hand.
+Thus, we’re going to focus today on ever-occuring maintenance and possible improvements.

 Porter: Detailing and Knuckle Couplers